JupiterOne/nslookup-shodan/README.md

   - Use the IP address to perform a **Shodan** query to retrieve some host details, without performing an active scan of the host.

-  - If the host has port 443 open, connect via HTTPS to retrieve certification information.
+  - If the host has port 443 open, connect via HTTPS to retrieve certificate information.

   - Create the `discovered_host` entity and connect the `DomainRecord` entity to it in the JupiterOne graph.